I don’t do Dry January because I do not have a drink problem and I like drinking.

 ‘That is the worst chat up line I’ve ever heard,’ said Roxy, and the Prof blushed.
 ‘I mean live and let live and all that, but what even is the point of them?’

-As luck would have it, the Professor (No.2 buyer of Rose’s Lime Cordial, 2019) had done his masters degree on fruit flies, or Drosophila melanogaster, and it turned out they are in fact a model organism for genetic investigations because they can be readily reared in the laboratory, have only four pairs of chromosomes and breed very quickly.
+As luck would have it, the Professor (No.2 buyer of Rose’s Lime Cordial, 2019) had done his PhD on fruit flies, or Drosophila melanogaster, and it turned out they are in fact a model organism for genetic investigations since they can be readily reared in the laboratory, have only four pairs of chromosomes and breed very quickly.

 ‘Time flies like an arrow,’ I said, adding, I hope, my own contribution to the sum of human knowledge.
 ‘Fruit flies like a banana.’